Senate Votes To Limit Trump's Power To Lift Russia Sanctions

 "What we have heard from experts in the intel community: They've warned us that if Russia gets a pass on this, that it will interfere in future U.S. elections," Shaheen says.
 "We've seen that in Europe and other western democracies."

-She's urging the House to follow suit with similar legislation and calling on President Trump to sign the measure — which is attached to the popular Iran sanctions bill.
+She's urging the House to follow suit with similar legislation and calling on President Trump to sign the measure, which is attached to the popular Iran sanctions bill.

 Secretary Tillerson — testifying on the budget this week — is urging lawmakers to give him room to maneuver with Moscow.

-Note: A previous version of this story misspelled Rep. Eliot Engel's first name as Elliot.